A Broad Abroad

 I love being Irish.
 Well, I love being Irish American...and Catholic(ish).
 The repression suits me.
 I love that our culture is to dance without moving our arms.
 I love that a good time for My People is to sit and stare into a fire or into our warm beers, and the only time we emote is to sing a song with a lot of knee slapping, or to ask for yet another warm beer.
 I like my vacations more in line with a scene from The Quiet Man, than from Dirty Dancing.
 I really wish you actually could put Baby in a corner, because I'd warm up a seat for her.
 I've never let loose in my life.

 Wait.
 Once.
 Once I let loose...and led a conga line through my cousin's wedding pictures.
+Sorry, Amber.
 My bad. #neverforget

 No one was more surprised than me when I actually got a ticket to Europe.
-When I was 9, my parents sent me to swim camp about 10,000 miles away at Hartwick College [this is funny because it's actually only about an hour and a half as the crow flies].
+When I was nine, my parents sent me to swim camp about 10,000 miles away at Hartwick College [my mom says it's actually only about an hour and a half as the crow flies...tell that to nine-year-old me].
 All kids should want to go to swim camp...you got to stay in a dorm, and there were dances and all kinds of fun things.
 But I was perpetually homesick until my frontal lobe developed at 23, so I didn't exactly thrive there.
 My poor ever-suffering parents.
 I vividly remember believing that I was being bullied because the coolest (read: cutest) guy on the team, Rob MacLeod, sat on my bed in a wet speedo.

-<note to self: find out if Rob MacLeod has FaceBook, then go 9 years deep in his pictures.>
+<note to self: find out if Rob MacLeod has FaceBook, then go about ten years deep in his pictures.>

 I'm just not one for branching out.
 Well, I wasn't.
 I am now.
 Or, at least I'm supposed to be.
-I'm the one who had the anxiety beat her down, and found her way to picking herself up by the brastraps to become the writer of The Truth...right?
+I'm the one who had the anxiety beat her down and somehow found her way to picking herself up by the brastraps to become the writer of The Truth...right?
 Shouldn't I be over this?
 You learn something once about yourself, and it should be the end of the struggle.
-And certainly, you shouldn't talk about it or co-host a podcast about it if it's something you're still dealing with.
+And certainly, you shouldn't write about it if it's something you're still dealing with.

 So here I go.
 I'm doing this next.
 My anxiety and its nonsensical fears will come with me no matter where I go, so I might as well have a great time with them.